nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![HelpActivityDiagram](images/HelpActivityDiagram.png)

 #### Design Considerations
-- Alternative 1 (Current choice):
+- Alternative 1 (Current choice): Automatically open a browser to StoreMando's User Guide when there is internet access.
-    - Pros:
-    - Cons:
+    - Pros: User don't have to manually copy and paste the link on their browser.

-- Alternative 2:
+- Alternative 2: Provide user the link to StoreMando's user guide.
-    - Pros:
+    - Pros: Easier to implement.
-    - Cons:
+    - Cons: User has to copy and paste their link manually on their browser to get to the User guide.

 ### Edit feature